astroumd/lmtoy/docs/parameters.md

 ## Heyer's list

 Discussion document on SEQ reduction parameters.
-In two sets, for making spec-file, and for make cube
+In two sets, for making spec-file, and for make cube.
+See lmtoy_reduce_Parameters_v4.docx

 ### spec file making